Matroidal Approximations of Independence Systems: Inner Matroid

 \section{Inner Matroid}

-\citet{milgrom-2017} proposes an alternative to direct application of the greedy algorithm.
-It has two parts.
-The first is the introduction of \emph{a-priori} information on where the optimal basis may lie.
+\citet{milgrom-2017} proposes an alternative to the greedy algorithm with two parts.
+First, is the introduction of \emph{a-priori} information on where the optimal basis may lie.
 Formally, let $\CO\subseteq \CI$ be a collection of independent sets one of which is conjectured to be an optimal weight basis. $\CO$ need not satisfy the hereditary property (so $J\subset I\in \CO$ does not imply $J\in \CO$) and may exclude a basis that is in fact optimal (see Example~\ref{ex:stab}).
 Call $\CO$ the \emph{acceptable set}.
-The second part finds a matroid `inside' the independence system (but not necessarily containing all of $\CO$) and applies the greedy algorithm to find an optimal weight basis of that matroid.
+The second part defines a matroid `inside' the independence system (but not necessarily containing all of $\CO$) and applies the greedy algorithm to find an optimal weight basis of that matroid.
 We describe this approach here.

 Given an independence system $(E, \CI),$ an acceptable set $\CO$, and a weight vector $v\in\Rp^E$ let